modulators and their lighting regulations.

 absolute basis, on any

-State road, that has had Federal money, or not.
+road in the State, that has had Federal money involved, or not.

 Knowing the broad brush law in